antlinker/libmqtt/README.md

 })
 ```

-5. Unsubscribe topic(s).
+5. Unsubscribe topic(s)

 ```go
 client.UnSubscribe("foo", "bar")
 ```

-6. Destroy the client when you would like to.
+6. Destroy the client when you would like to

 ```go
 // passing true to Destroy means a immediate disconnect to server